-These world famous landmarks will take you on an adventure through myth and lore.
-There are many stories that we know well today about events and places which existed a very long time ago.
-In some cases, we are able to visit the places which formed the basis of these legendary stories and in most cases, these are journeys that are well worth making.
+These world-famous landmarks will take you on an adventure through myth and lore.
+There are many stories that we know well today about events and places that existed a very long time ago.
+In some cases, we are able to visit the places which formed the basis of these legendary stories, and in most cases, these are journeys that are well worth making.
 These famous landmarks will take you on an adventure through myth and lore.

 Check out These World Famous Landmarks

 The city of Troy is well known for the legend of the Trojan Horse that Greek troops hid inside to gain access to the city which they then destroyed.
 The reason that the Greeks were so annoyed with the Trojans was because Helen of Sparta had run off with a prince of Troy.
 She was now Helen of Troy — the face that launched a thousand ships.
 The city was lost for hundreds of years before it was discovered in part of what is now modern-day Turkey.

 Of all the world-famous landmarks, this may be one of the most mysterious.
 Many of the most famous Kings of Egypt are buried in great tombs which can be found in the Valley Of The Kings.
 The Valley is one of the top tourist destinations in the whole of Egypt and visitors are certainly not deterred by the legends of curses that will befall all who disturb these tombs.

 There are over 60 chambers that have been discovered all in all and there may be more out there to discover.
 A lot of mythological slot themes are based around the Kings of Egypt because there are so many different myths and legends that exist about them all.

 Today we know that the Giant’s Causeway was formed by columns of lava that have been in existence for over 60 million years.
 However, a far more interesting story is the legend of two giants that decided to have a battle to decide which one of them was the most powerful.